mannyray/mannyray.github.io/website_build/_posts/2021-08-15-controlling-dslr-using-android-app-raspberry-pi-and-gphoto2.md

 ## Summary

 Hello dear reader!
 In this post I will be discussing how to control a DSLR camera using an Android app, Raspberry Pi, gphoto2 and some [code](https://github.com/mannyray/bluetoothPhoto).
-I found this capability very useful for my endevaours and hope that you may as well for yours.
+I found this capability very useful for my endeavours and hope that you may as well for yours.
 I will go over motivations, how to setup, linked code and an example use case.
 If you are restless, at the end I have a gif of a time-lapse I was able to create with the help of this app.

 Here is a view of the deployed system: